bertrandplez/Turbospectrum2019/README.md

 2022-May-17: release v19.1.5 created

-Further development of the code with NLTE capability (v20) has been made and is avalable at:  https://github.com/bertrandplez/Turbospectrum_NLTE.
+Further development of the code with NLTE capability (v20) has been made and is available at:  https://github.com/bertrandplez/Turbospectrum_NLTE.

 The v19 public repository has not been archived, and is open to improvements by anyone.
 However, We recommend to implement new features, input data, wrappers, etc for the NLTE version (which is backward compatible), as it is the version that will continue to evolve, while the v19 will probably become a legacy version.